-Foam Fixed-Wing Drone
+Foam Fixed-Wing Drone / RC Aircraft

-I have been building Remote Controlled (RC) airplanes since I was a kid.
-So this is actually just an RC airplane build.
+This is actually just a Remote Controlled (RC) airplane build.
 However, since the controller in it is capable of keeping the wings level and flying to a destination without my direct input, I have to concede that this is truly a drone.
+To most, a Drone is a quad-copter.
+To me, they are all Remote Control aircraft regardless of their configuration, and Drone only defines that it can fly itself.
+Anyway...

 2023